nasa/Transform-to-Open-Science/Module_4/Lesson_2/readme.md

 So, you've discovered some exciting open code that might help you solve your scientific problem.
 Can you trust this code you discovered on the web?
 Will it be useful?
 How much time will it take to learn it?
 Could the code contain malware?
 Could you get in legal trouble for using it?

 **Examples:** You found the “General Ocean Turbulence Model (GOTM)” on the internet, and it looks promising.
 Or, you just found lots of code snippets and functions related to the Lomb-Scargle power spectrum.
-Now you would like to assess these pieces of code to help you decide if you should use them.
+Now, you would like to assess these pieces of code to help you decide if you should use them.
 This section discusses some best practices for assessing if the code will help you.

 ### Four General Considerations for Assessing Open Software